IvanOB91/FYP/README.md

 Repository for FYP Files

 Custom CSV files for testing.
-Paths to be updated within Notebook
+Paths to be updated within Notebook.

+CSV for training data avaiable on Kaggle: https://www.kaggle.com/kazanova/sentiment140